 Romano-British settlement, field system and cord rig cultivation 390m north east of Yatesfield Hill

-List entry Number: 1015532
+List Entry Number: 1015532

-The monument may lie within the boundary of more than one authority.
+The building or site itself may lie within the boundary of more than one authority.

 National Park: NORTHUMBERLAND

 National Grid Reference: NY 85796 97779

 Legacy Record - This information may be included in the List Entry Details.